 General information about becoming a barrister and the Bar Readers’ Course is available here.
-To enquire about coming to the Bar, contact Nina Massara, Co-ordinator, Bar Readers' Course or Anne Sheehan Chair of the IJC.
+To enquire about coming to the Bar, contact Nina Massara, Education Manager, or Anne Sheehan, Chair of the IJC.

 The Victorian Bar conducts a clerkship program for Indigenous law students on an annual basis each February/March (depending on student availability).
 The six students selected for this program obtain a total of three weeks’ paid work experience at the Bar, the Supreme Court of Victoria and the Federal Court of Australia and the County Court of Victoria.

 To apply, complete the Indigenous Law Students’ Clerkship Application Form.

 The Victorian Bar organises a legal mentoring program that is open to Indigenous law students or graduates.
 Each participant is linked up with a barrister and a Judge (Supreme Court, Federal Court or County Court) to facilitate long term career assistance.